Freeview (New Zealand): Metadata

 Freeview has its own eight-day electronic programme guide (EPG), named Freeview EPG; TVNZ's Teletext service was also available until it was discontinued in April 2013.
 The EPG via the satellite service provides an eight-day schedule with programme details on both a traditional EIT and MHEG-5 application, whereas the EPG via the terrestrial service has limited programme details via the traditional EIT with full details available only via the MHEG-5 application.

 For all certified NZ Freeview (also all Australian "Freeview EPG" branded) receivers to activate the MHEG-5 EPG, the receiver must remap the remote control's guide button to be an extended function key for use by MHEG-5 applications which are normally limited to the four coloured buttons for launching functions.
 This is more common on terrestrial than on satellite due to the differences in launch dates.
 Receivers that do this make the traditional EIT function useless, which is why independent local broadcasters (such as the Hawke's Bay's TVHB) have to pay Freeview to include their scheduling details within the Freeview guide.
 Broadcasters within the UK do not have this problem as they only use the traditional EIT with MHEG-5's use limited to interactive services such as the Red Button Teletext replacement and internet streaming services.

 During the third week of December 2014, TVNZ tested using the same Huffman look-up tables the BBC implemented to force viewers to use approved Freeview receivers that restrict HD recording and viewing.
 The Huffman tables are being used to compress the EIT text used for terrestrial schedule event names and descriptions.
 From March 2015, TVNZ began compressing the EIT schedule again.
 Compressing the EIT text in the schedule would not achieve the same receiver use given the terrestrial EIT only has limited programme details.
-Receivers that don't use the BBC huffman tables will either display no details or display garbage characters.
+Receivers that do not use the BBC huffman tables will either display no details or display garbage characters.

 The assigned identifiers managed by TVNZ and Kordia on behalf of Freeview are as follows: